Editorial Staff and Contributors Definition

+Do not take off any clothing that is stuck to the burn.
+Make sure the victim is not near, or in contact with, any smoldering materials or exposed to further smoke or heat.
 Do not soak the burn in water, but you can cover the area with a cool, moist sterile bandage or clean cloth.

 As with any severe injury, make sure the person is breathing and administer

-A doctor will decide if hospitalization is necessary based on many factors.
-These include age, the cause of the burn, and the extent and depth of the burn.
+A doctor will decide if hospitalization is needed.
 Reasons to hospitalize a person who has more than a minor burn may include: